 Stations of the Cross Coloring Posters

-Our coloring posters for Lent, this year, will be our Stations of the Cross Coloring Posters.
-They will be available as 8.5×11 coloring sheets as well (and will be able to be purchased separately).
+Our Stations of the Cross Coloring Posters are available as posters, and also as 8.5×11 coloring pages (and will be able to be purchased separately).
 For each of the fourteen stations, we have taken one word that highlights what is happening in the station, and used that word to focus our illustration and questions.
-In addition to our posters, we are also going to include a short discussion sheet for each of the stations, with the scripture text and a primary reflection question for each of the stations.
-We think this will allow the Stations of the Cross to become even more relevant to children, youth and adults.
+In addition to our posters, our Stations of the Cross Devotional Guide will provide you with a quality resource that you can use to put together a creative and meaningful intergenerational program for Lent.

 Since we knew that having 14 posters to color during Lent would be too much, we decided to put two stations on each poster, and they look like an open Bible to remind folks that these events and stations come out of the gospel accounts of Jesus’ last few days.

-Details about posters: We will have seven 36″ x 24″ posters which will display the fourteen Stations of the Cross based off the scriptural form of the stations, and then we will have an eighth poster for the 15th station, Resurrection, that can be incorporated into Holy Week or Easter Sunday.
+Details about posters: We will have seven 3′ x 2′ posters which will display the fourteen Stations of the Cross based off the scriptural form of the stations, and then we will have an eighth 3′ x 2′ poster for the 15th station, Resurrection, that can be incorporated into Holy Week or Easter Sunday.

 Below you can see the poster designs included in this poster series (click on the image to see a larger version of the poster design):